 ZEW pursues four key objectives:

-The Institute focuses on decision-makers in politics, economics, and administration, scientists in the national and international arena as well as the interested public.
-Regular interviews on the situation on the financial markets and the economic situation of the information industry as well as the large-scale annual study on innovation activities in the German economy are representative for the different types of information provided by ZEW.
+The institute addresses on decision-makers in politics, business, and administration, scientists in the national and international arena as well as the interested public.
+Frequent surveys on the situation on the financial markets and the business situation of the information economy as well as the large-scale annual study on innovation activities in the German economy are representative for the different types of information provided by ZEW.

-Under the leadership of Prof. Dr. Clemens Fuest, the president of the Institute, and Thomas Kohl, the director of business and administration, ZEW currently employs a staff of 182 in six research departments, three research groups, and three service areas.
+Under the leadership of Prof. Dr. Clemens Fuest, the president of the institute, and Thomas Kohl, the director of business and administration, ZEW employs currently a staff of 184 in six Research Departments, two Research Groups, and three Service Departments.

-In order to ensure a high standard of excellence in research, ZEW promotes international co-operation with universities (e.g. integration in doctoral programmes) and the ongoing development of its staff by granting periods of paid release from normal project work.
+In order to ensure excellence in research, ZEW promotes international co-operation with universities (e.g. integration in doctoral programmes) and the ongoing development of its staff by granting periods of paid release from normal project work.
 These sabbaticals can be used for postgraduate doctorates, postdoctoral theses, or fellowships at renowned universities and research institutions.

-An excellent evaluation result in 2009 characterised the Centre for European Economic Research (ZEW) as an institution of international significance.
-Due to this assessment, the Leibniz-Association Senate recommended to the German federal and state governments to promote ZEW according to national strategies of science policy.
+An excellent evaluation result in 2009 characterised the Centre for European Economic Research as an institution of international significance.
+Due to this assessment, the Leibniz-Association Senate recommended that the German federal and state governments promote ZEW according to national strategies of science policy.
 The senate explicitly stated that "ZEW is an extraordinarily successful institute of empirical economic research with great prospects".

 Executive Directors: Prof. Dr. Clemens Fuest (President/Director of Science and Research), Thomas Kohl (Director of Business and Administration)

-Evaluations in regular intervals ensure the quality of the work performed in the research fields and its orientation towards the Institute's research programme.
+Evaluations in regular intervals ensure the quality of the work performed in the research units and its orientation towards the institute's research programme.
 Evaluations are carried out by the Scientific Advisory Council of ZEW, which is composed of renowned German and foreign scientists as well as of executives from the economy and public administration.

-The Institute co-operates closely with a number of partners and particularly with universities and scientific research institutes in Europe and the USA as well as in China, India, Australia, and New Zealand.
+The institute co-operates closely with a number of partners and particularly with universities and scientific research institutes in Europe and the USA as well as in China, India, Australia, and New Zealand.
 ZEW is thus part of a tight national and international research network.
 Visiting academics at ZEW and scientific workshops with participants from Germany and abroad enhance the creation of networks.
-The annual ZEW Summer Workshop particularly aims at improving qualifications of young economists.
-We enjoy an especially close co-operation with Mannheim University.
-The president of ZEW is also full professor at the local Faculty for National Economics.
-The institution of Research Associates and Research Fellows is vitally important for ZEW research.
-Such professors are university professors working as project managers in ZEW, and thus continuously contributing new ideas and scientific insights to the research work of the Institute.
+The annual ZEW Summer Workshop particularly focuses on the qualification of talented economists.
+We enjoy an especially close co-operation with the University of Mannheim.
+The president of ZEW is also full professor at the Mannheim School of Law and Economics.
+Research Associates and Research Fellows are vitally important for ZEW.
+Such professors are university professors working as project managers in ZEW, and thus continuously contributing new ideas and scientific insights to the research work of the institute.

 ZEW's research findings are disseminated in professional circles and corporate training seminars, as well as through studies, publication series, and the media.
-ZEW publishes two monographs – ZEW Economic Studies and ZEW Wirtschaftsanalysen – and magazines like the ZEWnews, that are nationally and internationally distributed.
+ZEW publishes two monograph series – ZEW Economic Studies and ZEW Wirtschaftsanalysen – and magazines like the ZEWnews, that are nationally and internationally distributed.

 ZEW's work is conceptually and financially supported by the ZEW Sponsors' Association for Science and Practice (Registered Society), which was founded in 1993.
 The firms belonging to this organisation facilitate a constant exchange between the domains of research and practice.
-Dr. Dr. Peter Bettermann, spokesman for the management board of Freudenberg & Co.
-KG, chairs the association.
+Prof. Dr. Andreas Duler, CEO of ProMinent GmbH, chairs the association.
 Dr. Kurt W. Bock, CFO of BASF SE, serves as vice-chairman.

-You will find additional information about ZEW and its activities in our Annual Report and in our flyer "ZEW in brief", as PDF (1.01 MB), as well as the chinese version of ZEW Information Brochure "ZEW in brief", as PDF (1.18 MB).
+You will find additional information about ZEW and its activities in our Annual Report and in our flyer "ZEW in brief", (as PDF file, 706 KB), as well as the Chinese version of ZEW's information brochure "ZEW in brief", (as PDF file, 994 KB).